rocky-linux/documentation/docs/guides/migrate2rocky.md

 ## Prerequisites and assumptions

-* CentOS Stream, CentOS, AlmaLinux, RHEL, or Oracle Linux running well on a hardware server or VPS.
-The current supported version for each of these is 8.9 or 9.3.
+* CentOS Stream, CentOS, AlmaLinux, RHEL, or Oracle Linux running on a hardware server or VPS.
+Non-Stream CentOS is frozen at version 8.5.
+The current supported version of the other systems is 8.9 or 9.3.
 * A working knowledge of the command line
 * A working knowledge of SSH for remote machines
 * A mildly risk-taking attitude